aiven/devportal/docs/products/postgresql/getting-started.rst

     public | reorder                  | table    | avnadmin
     (12 rows)

-Further Readings
+Further Reading
 ----------------

-If you're learning PostgreSQL, you might find the following resources interesting:
+Here are some more resources to help you on your PostgreSQL journey:

-* How to connect to PostgreSQL across various languages
+* Code examples for connecting to PostgreSQL from your application:
     * :doc:`Go <howto/connect-go>`
     * :doc:`Python <howto/connect-python>`
-* How to use :doc:`PgAdmin <howto/connect-pgadmin>` with Aiven for PostgreSQL
+* How to :doc:`use PgAdmin <howto/connect-pgadmin>` with Aiven for PostgreSQL
-* How to :doc:`Migrate from your PostgreSQL to Aiven <concepts/aiven-db-migrate>`
+* How to :doc:`migrate your PostgreSQL to Aiven <concepts/aiven-db-migrate>`
-* Learn PostgreSQL by doing exercises at `PostgreSQL Exercises <https://pgexercises.com/>`_
+* Learn PostgreSQL with some `PostgreSQL Exercises <https://pgexercises.com/>`_
 * The `awesome PostgreSQL ecosystem <https://github.com/dhamaniasad/awesome-postgres>`_ of tools and solutions